 Your alignment (good or bad) can be altered based on your look.

-As you venture Albion, you’ll be accompanied by enchanting and intriguing music by composer Russell Shaw.
+As you venture into Albion, you’ll be accompanied by enchanting and intriguing music by composer Russell Shaw.

 Music is most likely the best thing about my rediscovery of Fable this year.
 The enchanting tunes fit the game perfectly and contribute to creating a very special atmosphere.